jlyonsmith/TestViroAR/README.md

 A sample app to test the ViroAR component.

-To create this project I did the following steps.
+To create this project I performed the following steps...

 ## Create App, Eject and Test on Devices